-The key motivation is that in distributed or large-scale network systems, local parameter estimators often have insufficiently exciting regressors with limited measurements.
+The key motivation is that in distributed or large-scale network systems, local parameter estimators often have insufficiently exciting regressors and limited measurements.
 This is caused by the insufficient richness of local inputs, as well as the limited capability of a single sensor, as revealed by various practical applications in \cite{wang2024distributed}.
-Distributed parameter learning arises in a context where a group of sensor nodes individually collect local measurements in order to cooperatively learn a vector of unknown parameters.
-It is intriguing that cooperative learning, which enables the parameter estimation error to be zero at the group level, can be successfully achieved only through communication among neighboring nodes.
-The distributed parameter learning problem has been explored under various conditions and in different scenarios.
+Distributed parameter learning arises in a context where a group of sensor nodes individually collect local measurements to learn cooperatively a vector of unknown parameters. {It is intriguing that cooperation at the group level can be achieved only through communication among neighboring nodes.} The distributed parameter learning problem has been explored under various conditions and in different scenarios.
 Earlier research, such as \cite{Chen2014}, studied the problem over undirected communication graphs.
 The works in \cite{Matveev2022,Yan2023} investigated more general communication scenarios, on the premise that at least one of the sensor nodes collected sufficiently rich measurements for full parameter estimation.
 Moreover, the works in \cite{Javed2022,Garg2023} addressed the case that each sensor node collected insufficient measurements for full parameter estimation.
 It should be noted that the convergence of distributed parameter estimation was established in the absence of measurement noises in \cite{Javed2022,Garg2023}.
-Therefore, a key challenge remains how to optimize the distributed parameter estimate in the presence of noise.
+Therefore, one key challenge that remains is how one can optimize the distributed parameter estimate in the presence of noise.
 In addition to the aforementioned works, there has been some important research contributions conducted within a probabilistic framework \cite{Cattivelli2010,Mateos2012,Zhang2012,Xie2018Auto,Xie2018SIAM,Yan2023}.
 Usually, the analysis procedures and obtained results therein relied on stringent assumptions about some statistical properties, such as moment conditions and white characters for the noise processes, independence and stationarity for the regressor processes, etc. Some recent results presented in \cite{Azzollini2023,Gan2024} were obtained under milder assumptions, at the cost of communicating more information than just local parameter estimates.